Welcome, please join us...

 Bay Road = 2.47 miles

 Horry County has experienced significant growth over the past four decades.
 In the 1990 census, the Burgess Community population was approximately 3,000.
-In the 2010 census, our area grew to 25,000.
+In the 2020 census our area grew to 32,000.
 If the Burgess Community was a city, it would be the second largest city in Horry County.
-For comparison, the Town of Surfside Beach’s population is less than 4,000.
+For comparison, the City of Surfside Beach’s population is less than 4,000.

-Burgess has transitioned from a rural community to a predominantly suburban community during the last twenty years.
-Numerous master planned communities were developed since 1990.
-Large tracts of land remain undeveloped at this time, retaining some of the rural characteristics that preceded our rapid growth.
-These large parcels have a high potential to be developed, making our work at the Greater Burgess Community Association even more impactful.
+Burgess has transitioned from a rural community to a predominantly suburban community during the last thirty years.
+Numerous master planned communities were have been developed since 1990.
+We led the development of the Burgess Community Area Plan, a guiding document for long range planning adopted by County Council in 2012.
+Large tracts of land remain undeveloped at this time, retaining some of the rural characteristics that preceded Burgess’ rapid growth.
+These large parcels have a high potential to be developed, making the work at the Greater Burgess Community Association even more impactful.

 The Greater Burgess Community Association initiated ideas for and supported road improvements and traffic safety projects such as: